-The Unciti-Broceta Group is based at the Edinburgh Cancer Research UK Centre, part of the MRC Institute of Genetics and Molecular Medicine of the University of Edinburgh, where Prof Unciti-Broceta established the chemistry section of the Institute in 2010.
+The Unciti-Broceta Group is based at the Edinburgh Cancer Research, part of the Institute of Genetics and Cancer at the University of Edinburgh, where Prof Unciti-Broceta established the chemistry section of the Institute in 2010.

 The lab explores novel chemical strategies to improve the efficacy and safety of cancer treatments.
-This includes development of highly-selective inhibitors of kinases involved in cancer and novel prodrug strategies aimed at improving the clinical use of well-established chemotherapy drugs.
+This includes the discovery and development of anticancer kinase inhibitors and prodrugs that are activated by bioorthogonal reactions.

-DEC 19 CONGRATULATIONS TO DR CAROLIN TEMPS!!
-She successfully passed her viva with minor revisions
+NOV 2021 CONGRATULATIONS TO DR DAN BAILLACHE!!
+He successfully passed his viva with minor revision

 NOV 2021 Check out our new biomedical application of bioorthogonal catalysis just published in Angewandte Chemie.